Type in Nepali Help and Frequently Asked Questions

 Type in Nepali supports Unicode fonts.
 With the modernization of browsers, the font compatibility issues have no longer been much of an issue.
-Using only Unicode fonts also eliminates the need for your readers to install custom fonts on their devices to read your text.
+Using only Unicode fonts also eliminates the need for your readers to install custom fonts on their devices to read your document.

 What environments are supported?

-Can I save the text I typed?
+Can I save the document I typed?

 While using the app without signing in, you are not able to save your data and access it later.
-In such scenarios, once you are done typing, copy and paste your text into another program to save it.
+In such scenarios, once you are done typing, copy and paste your document into another program to save it.